wbroscious/wbroscious.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently working on an eBay bargaining project with Professor Lones Smith at the University of Wisconsin-Madison.
-I have previously worked at NERA, CALL-ECL, and Pacific Economics Group.
+I have previously worked at NERA, CALL-ECL, Pacific Economics Group, and the U.S. Department of the Treasury under Janet Yellen.